renerocksai/0xeefe/README.md

 Use your e-mail client.
 I use the webmail version of Outlook.

 - I hit reply on an e-mail
-- instead of replying there, I just select everything with CTRL + A and copy it:
+- instead of replying there, I just select everything with CTRL + A and copy it with CTRL + C:
   - ![](docs/ctrl_a.png)
   -

-- then I head over to [0xeefe](https://renerocksai.github.io/0xeefe/), paste with CTRL + C, and type my reply there, if I haven't already
+- then I head over to [0xeefe](https://renerocksai.github.io/0xeefe/), paste with CTRL + V, and type my reply there, if I haven't already
   - ![](docs/demo_edit.png)
 - I enter the encryption key, twice
 - hit "save encrypted message"